nocalhost/nocalhost.github.io/docs/server/deploy-in-kubesphere-en.md

 Enter the app 「Name」, then check the app 「Version」and the deployment 「Position」.
-Click「Next」
+Click 「Next」

 ![image.png](/img/server-ks/ks-app-create-nocalhost-chart.png)

 On「App Setting」page, you can edit the list file or just directly click 「Install」.
 We suggest to set  `service.type`  to  `ClusterIP` to ensure the installation will not be affected by Kubernetes network environment.
 Of course, you can choose `NodePort` or `LoadBalancer` service type to expose Nocalhost Server according to your needs (Server sets no restrictions on this).

 ![image.png](/img/server-ks/ks-app-create-nocalhost-deploy-svc.png)